 19.08.2014 - 20.08.2014

 So this brings us to the end of my latest endevor.
-I love London, I've been twice so far.
-On both occasions, I have not been able to get to Wales.
-For whatever reason, 1 country (yeah, I called it that!) that is 2 hours away has always evaded me.
+I love London, I've been here a couple of times so far.
+On all occasions, I have not been able to get to Wales.
+For whatever reason, 1 country (yeah, I called it that!) that is a mere 2 hours away has always evaded me.

 So knowing that I was passing through London on my way home, I carved out time to finally end things.
 My British former room mate is out of town anyways

 I arrive in London around mid day.
 I take a long bus ride into the city and locate Paddington tube station.
 It has luggage storage for Sapphire, and it also has the regional train to get to Cardiff.
 There is some trouble storing Sapphire.
 I bought this really pretty glass lamp in Istanbul that the guy considered it to be some sort of explosive device.
 I take it out to assure him that is not the case, and part ways.
 After purchasing my tickets to Cardiff (**gulp** that's alot of money!), I hop on the train and relax.
 I've been so busy hustling around lately, I never get a chance to relax and watch endless fields pass me.

 Two hours later, I pull into Cardiff station.
 I quickly hop out and look around.
 I really don't have any time here Just enough to stand on the platform, congratulating myself on my 61st country, take a picture of something, and get on the next train back to London.
 Here is that something:

 I post the picture on facebook and make my why back to the train returning to London.